bfelch/boobjuice-smart-scale/README.md

 6. Keyboard and Monitor - Only needed to complete setup, not part of final device.

 ## Setup
-### Raspberry Pi Config

-1. Use Raspberry Pi Imager to flash a microSD card with your OS of choice (I used Raspberry Pi OS Lite)
-	- Leave user password blank as you won't have a way to enter it during normal use
-	- Wifi SSID and password can be set during this step as well instead of the next step
-2. Insert microSD card into Raspberry Pi and power it on
-	- Once the Raspberry Pi has finished booting and you have access to the terminal, you can continue to the next steps
-3. Type `sudo raspi-config` and hit enter
-4. Select `system options > wireless LAN`
-	- Skip this step if completed earlier
-5. Enter your wifi SSID and password
-6. Return to the Config main screen
-7. Select `interface options > i2c`
-8. Choose to enable i2c
-9. Return to the Config main screen
-10. Select `finish`

 ### Raspberry Pi Wiring

 Refer to the images below to assist with wiring.
 Some of the pins can be changed in config.ini or swapped for preference, this is what worked for me.